LoginJoin Bold.org

 This scholarship honors that spirit, the courage to adapt, the determination to overcome, and the belief that even in the face of adversity, a student’s dreams are still within reach.

-Any high school senior from Massachusetts pursuing further education who has faced significant challenges related to a physical medical diagnosis is encouraged to apply for this scholarship.
+Any high school senior from Massachusetts pursuing further education who has experienced significant challenges as a result of a serious physical medical condition or injury is encouraged to apply.
+This scholarship is intended to support students whose educational journeys have been impacted by physical health related medical circumstances.

 In your application, share your story.
 Tell us about the obstacles your medical condition has created on your educational journey, and describe the mindset, motivations, or strategies that help you continue pushing forward.
 We want to understand not only the challenges you’ve faced, but the strength, perseverance, and hope that keep you moving toward your goals.